AdobeDocs/analytics.en/help/implement/js-implementation/function-tl.md

 Custom link code is typically implemented by adding an [!UICONTROL onClick] event handler to a link or by adding code to an existing routine.
 It can be implemented from essentially any JavaScript event handler or function.

-Link Tracking consists of calling the AppMeasurement for JavaScript function whenever the user performs actions that generate data you want to capture.
+Link Tracking consists of calling the [!DNL AppMeasurement] for JavaScript function whenever the user performs actions that generate data you want to capture.
 This function, [!UICONTROL s.tl()], is either called directly in an event handler, such as [!UICONTROL onClick] or [!UICONTROL onChange], or from within a separate function.
 This [!UICONTROL s.tl()] function has five arguments.
 The first three are required:

 ```js
 s.tl(this,linkType,linkName, variableOverrides, doneAction)